nginxinc/nginx-openid-connect/examples/01-access-token/README.md

 - Open your web browser and access with the URL like `https://mynginxoidc.aws/`.
 - Enter the user name and password that are registered in your IdP.
   ![](./img/idp_login.png)

 - Check if you could successfully find the following web page based on NGINX OIDC handshaking.
   ![](./img/nginx-oidc-access-token-page.png)

-## Query Current Sessions w/ ID / Access Tokens
+## Query Current Sessions: ID / Access Tokens
 The [NGINX Plus API](http://nginx.org/en/docs/http/ngx_http_api_module.html) is enabled in oidc_server.conf so that sessions can be monitored.
 The API can also be used to manage the current set of active sessions.

 It is also defined in status-api.conf for you to easily check the status without additional certs arguments in the API request via `curl`.